What is a reference manager?

-For example, the Paperpile reference manager offers features like the ability to import references from various sources (online databases, library catalogs, and other reference managers) and to automatically generate references in any citation style.
+For example, the Paperpile reference manager offers features like the ability to import references from various sources (online databases, library catalogs, and other reference managers) and to generate references in any citation style automatically.

 Paperpile also helps you manage your PDF documents.
 You can: